-Begin your Smithsonian exploration at the Smithsonian Information Center in the Institution's first building, popularly known as the Castle, which is open daily 8:30 a.m. to 5:30 p.m.
+Begin your Smithsonian exploration at the Smithsonian Visitor Center in the Institution's first building, popularly known as the Castle, which is open daily 8:30 a.m. to 5:30 p.m.
 Most of our museums are walking distance from the Castle (the entire span is less than two miles), and everything else is accessible by public transit.

-Unfortunately, we are no longer fulfilling requests for English Welcome brochures.
-It is still available online here (Free PDF Guide and Map).
-This brochure is also available in Chinese, French, German, Japanese, Korean, and Spanish.
+The Smithsonian's official Guide and Map is available online (Free PDF Guide and Map).
+This brochure is also available in Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.